Published on May 22nd, 2018 | by Damien Straker0

 Elizabeth Debicki is not given the opportunity to explore the interior of Eva and discover a purpose for this character besides being sulky and briefly a temptation for Pikelet.
 What is the point of Eva’s storyline when there is no dramatic payoff by the conclusion of the thread?
 Nothing is lost or gained.

-Summary: The movie need to be balanced by having one or two less surfing scenes in favour of discovering its elusive story hook.
+Summary: The movie needed to be balanced by having one or two less surfing scenes in favour of discovering its elusive story hook.